JSpringer04/JSpringer04/README.md

 ## Second Profile has landed!! 🚀

+Hello!!
 My name is Jalin Springer.
 I'm a year 4 computer science student at Western University.

 I am currently working on creating the backend of a hotel management system in Barbados.